Do Go On - 126 - Virginia Hall: The Limping Lady

 Her family were pretty well off.

-They were very comfortable,
+They were very comfortable.

-and their father owned a cinema in Baltimore.
+And her father owned a cinema in Baltimore.

 Isn't that not like everyone's dream?